JennyYu2/Projects/SQL Database Management/README.md

 ```

 ### GamePlay

+Logs every game played by a member, including score and tickets earned
 ```
  _____________________________________________________________________________________________________
 | GameplayID GID (fk to GID in Game) | MID (fk to MID in Member) | score | ticketsEarned | datePlayed |